 What can people find in a background check?

 When most people think of background checks, they imagine a potential employer looking into an applicant’s criminal history.
-However, background checks can provide a lot more information than just that.
+However, background check services can provide a lot more information than just that.
 A typical background check will include a review of an individual’s credit history, employment history, and educational background.
 It may also include a search of public records for any civil judgments or bankruptcies.

 In some cases, a background check may also include a criminal records search.
 For example, if an individual is applying for a job that involves handling money or working with children, a criminal records search would be warranted.
 Ultimately, the information included in a background check will vary depending on the reason for the check and the resources available to the person conducting the research.